Appsweet-co/spock-css/README.md

 ### Baseline Support

 We include utilities for most CSS Properties that meet [Baseline requirements](https://web.dev/baseline) for "Newly available" and "Widely available."
-We exclude deprecated, experimental, and non-standard properties; properties with "Limited availablity;" `float`; and other properties that use traditional directions and dimensions.
+We exclude deprecated, experimental, and non-standard properties; properties with "Limited availablity;" properties related to SVG graphics; `float`; and other properties that use traditional directions and dimensions.

 ### Logical Properties